 How can fathers avoid provoking their children to wrath?
 (6:4)

-Question? (ref)

 Student Questions

 (Use the rest of this page to prepare questions and comments for class discussion.
 Since this is not a “verse by verse” study, make sure that all your questions concerning the text are answered).